 When the UN last met on drug policy in 1998, the outcome was a document that suggested we would have a drug free world by now.
 At least this time, the agency is aiming for a world free of "drug abuse," which might be a tiny bit more realistic.

 Indeed, the history of world drug policy is a sad story of panics over particular drugs followed by crackdowns, which, at best, shift production from one country to another while failing to affect long-term supply.
 And during these panics, the people who suffer most tend to be the racial minorities that politicians associate with the drugs, and the people who nonetheless became addicted, as well as their families.

 To create better policy, we need to focus on the humanity of drug users, and the fact that world drug law is based on racist myths and colonial power grabs, not science.
-No rational policymaker could ever determine that alcohol and tobacco should be legal while marijuana is legal—the reason that some drugs are legal and others aren't is related to who had power and who did not when the laws were made, plain and simple.
+No rational policymaker could ever determine that alcohol and tobacco should be legal while marijuana is illegal—the reason that some drugs are legal and others aren't is related to who had power and who did not when the laws were made, plain and simple.
 Pretending that this system has some kind of rational basis simply serves to perpetuate bad outcomes.

 We also need a better understanding of how much substitution there is between different classes of drugs.
 Some research suggests, for example, that medical marijuana legalization is linked with reduced rates of opioid overdose deaths, which makes sense because both can be used as painkillers.
 But there is little data on how often this substitution occurs and how large an effect it has—and similarly, we don't know enough about substitution between alcohol and marijuana.

 If people simply add marijuana to their current drinking habits, this won't reduce harm.
 But if people drink significantly less when they smoke or eat more pot, that would be an overall positive effect.
 Using computer modeling to try to answer such questions seems like an obvious tactic, because variables like pricing can be changed to explore potential effects.